Patric/bollard-service-app/README.md

 https://github.com/Patric/bollard-service-app/

 This repository cointains code of BEng graduate project of application for secure communication with an Internet of Things (IoT) device.
-As an example of such setup a service application for an intelligent parking bollard has been chosen.
-The application may be a part of more complex system that has not been included in the thesis.
-The assumptions made for the aforementioned issue concern lack of continues Internet connection of the bollard control device and to this problem a study on Internet of Things, web applications and cybersecurity is addressed.

 Web development frameworks and languages: Angular 9, Ionic 5, Typescript